 Different spaces require different types of lighting for optimal efficiency.

 - Direct Lighting is best used for individual workstations, as the light shines directly onto the subject.
-It creates shadows, so it’s best used as a supplemental source of lighting.
+It does create shadows, so it’s best used as a supplemental source of lighting.

-- Direct-Indirect Lighting is used in manufacturing, as it produces little glare.
-The light is emitted upwards and downwards.
-One key thing to note, however, is that it’s important that the walls, ceilings, and floor are all light-colored and reflective.
+- Direct-Indirect Lighting is often used in manufacturing, as it produces little glare.
+This type of light is emitted both upwards and downwards.
+One key thing to note, however, is that it’s important that the walls, ceilings, and floor are all light-colored to be able to utilize this lighting’s effects.

 Step two: Evaluate your workspace using the following checklist.